kyleduongg/Quick-Bites-vs.-Slow-Feasts/README.md

     - One-hot encode meal_type
 3. Fit a RandomForestRegressor on transformed measures

 Random forests is my chosen model because they can handle these types of relationships and interactions without us having to hand specify all those combinations as features.

-I tuned the model's hyperparameters using GridSearchCV with 3-fold cross-validation on the training set, using negative RMSE as the scoring metric.
+I, then, tuned the model's hyperparameters using GridSearchCV with 3-fold cross-validation on the training set, using negative RMSE as the scoring metric.
 This is because RMSE being lower means that it is better.
-The grid search over:
+The grid searched over:

 - n_estimators: [100, 200]
 - max_depth: [None, 10, 20]